-\item \textbf{Regional Banks and `Optimum Currency Areas'.} Several community banks from the same region can cooperate.
+\begin{enumerate}[leftmargin=*] \item \textbf{Regional Banks and `Optimum Currency Areas'.} Several community banks from the same region can cooperate.
 First, they may establish mutual lines of credit, allowing members $p, q$ of different communities $a, b$ to transact via a 2-step chain payment: $p$ redeems from its bank $a$ a $b$-coin, and uses it to pay to $q$.
-Second, they may choose to form a regional bank $c$ with its own grassroots cryptocurrency, thus becoming in a sense a single currency area~\cite{mundell1961theory}.
-If the agreement requires members of the communities $a$ and $b$ to accept $c$-coins, then $p, q$ of communities $a, b$ may transact in one step via $c$-coins, if they have them, else redeem such from their respective banks.
+Second, they may choose to form a regional bank $c$ with its own grassroots currency, thus becoming in a sense a single currency area~\cite{mundell1961theory}.
+If the agreement requires members of the communities $a$ and $b$ to accept $c$-coins, then members of communities $a, b$ may transact via $c$-coins, which they can redeem from their respective banks.

 Chain redemption ensures 1:1 exchange rate among personal, community, and regional coins across the region, provided members, communities and the regional bank are mutually-liquid.
 A condition for admitting a new community bank to the regional bank could be sufficient mutual credit lines between the new community bank and member community banks, by which member banks of the regional bank vouch for the good standing of the new bank.